 Washington, DC 20001

-If you are admitted, you will receive an acceptance email and directions for obtaining your netID and password.
+- If you are admitted, you will receive an acceptance email and directions for obtaining your NetID and password.
 You will receive a separate email with instructions on how to register for classes online through MyAccess.
 See Registration Process for more information.

-If you are a current Georgetown University student and will still be in active degree-seeking status during the summer term, you do not need to apply to Georgetown Summer School.
+If you are a current Georgetown University student and will still be in active degree-seeking status during the summer term, you do not need to apply to Georgetown Summer Sessions.
 Simply register for your summer courses in MyAccess.
 Please see the Registration Process page for more information.

 CONSORTIUM UNIVERSITY STUDENTS – Follow these steps to apply: